A Pinch of Moonlight

 ‘Aelwen was one we didn’t hide from.
 She was a clever healer, gentle and wise, and one day she healed a man who’d travelled a long way for a cure, as he’d been told she was the only one who could help.
 His name was Tegwyn, and he was clever like her, strong and hardworking too.
 They ended up married, with a little cottage in the fields nearby.
 Soon they had a daughter, a bonny girl with big green eyes.

-‘So in the morning, he asked Rowan, “Cousin, would you help me out?
+‘In the morning, he asked Rowan, “Cousin, would you help me out?
 I need a favour.”

 ‘And Rowan said, “Yes, of course”, so Tegwyn knew the fairy would do whatever he asked.

-‘Tegwyn said he needed a blanket for his new baby daughter, as the nights were getting cold, so would Rowan fly around and collect all the wool that was caught in thistles and brambles, and spin it and weave it into a blanket?
+‘Tegwyn said he needed a blanket for his new baby daughter, as the nights were cold, so would Rowan fly around and collect all the wool that was caught in thistles and brambles, and spin it and weave it into a blanket?

 ‘And he added, “I can look after that heavy book for you, to save you from having to carry it around.”

-‘So while the fairy flew around, collecting tiny scraps of wool from here and there, Tegwyn neglected his duties, and read through the fairy’s book.
+‘So while the fairy flew around, collecting tiny scraps of wool from here and there, Tegwyn neglected his duties, and read through Rowan’s book.
 But he could make nothing of it.
 Late that evening Rowan returned with a huge pile of wool.
 Aelwen, who had been working all day as well as caring for her newborn, fed them all, and thanked the fairy for the wool.

 ‘This went on for many nights, until the moon grew round and full.
 Every day Tegwyn asked Rowan for another favour, and every day he neglected his work and tried to make sense of the fairy’s book, but he could get nothing from it.
 Then he would lie awake at night thinking up another task for the fairy.
 And every evening, Aelwen thanked Rowan for the work he’d done, and fed him a tasty meal.
 She was an excellent cook.’